ScottMiddleton/OnboardingNav/README.md

 Should we want to add many more features a multi-module setup could be considered.

 I have utilised the Navigation Component library to handle navigation and animations.
 I also have included unit tests for the onboarding use cases.

+## Bonus
+Of the bonus items I have implemented the following
+• Animated transitions between screens
+• Tests of the code
+• Viewing of telephone, email and name when login
+• Have better UI than most ugly possible